aattea14/latin102/translation3.md

 Explain the construction of the verbal unit flumine admisso.
 Admisso is the fourth principle part.
 This is in the ablative case

-What are the gender, number, case, and antecedent of qui?
+What are the gender, number, case, and antecedent of qui? nominative masculine singular

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

-Submitting your work
-In your github repository, create a file named translation3.md.

-You can copy and paste this page in to set up a template for your submission.
-Enter your answer next to each question.